 – Yuriy Aksyonov: They should use the process approach and implement specialized solutions.
 Management needs to learn and understand ways of optimizing the company’s operation.
 It saves resources and time.

 Each specialist does his own tasks.
-A representative makes calls, a secretary sends email, a scan operator makes scan copies.
-A specialist who performs specific work become most productive.
+A representative makes calls, a secretary sends emails, a scan operator makes scan copies.
+A specialist who performs specific work becomes most productive.

 The system allows bringing the organization to order.
 While a manager figures ELMA out, he/she gains insight into the company and understands the subtlest aspects of its operation.
-When implementing ELMA in my company, I found process bottlenecks, slower and faster areas, and due to all of this I understood what and how needs to be optimized.
+When implementing ELMA in my company, I found process bottlenecks, slower and faster areas, and due to all of this I understood what needs to be optimized and how it should be done.
 By correctly managing business processes I sped up the work of the entire company.
 I sincerely recommend ELMA to every serious manager!